Aborevsky01/Implementation-of-sorting-algorithms/README.md

 ### Real-life applications

-  **Commercial computing.** ..
+  **Commercial computing.**

-                Government organizations, financial institutions, and commercial enterprises organize much of this information by sorting it. ..
+                Government organizations, financial institutions, and commercial enterprises organize much of this information by sorting it.

-  **Search for information.** ..
+  **Search for information.**

-                Keeping data in sorted order makes it possible to efficiently search through it using the classic binary search algorithm. ..
+                Keeping data in sorted order makes it possible to efficiently search through it using the classic binary search algorithm.

-  **Different characteristics of sorting.** ..
+  **Different characteristics of sorting.**

-                User can change the comparison element, in order to change the sequence (e.g from A-Z, price, date, etc.).
+                User can change the comparison element, in order to change the sequence (e.g from A-Z, price, date, etc.)

 ### Most renown Sorting algorithms